VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Agent Configuration Sub System
 ------------------------------

-The configuration store shall be implemented on the Agent side in the form of a new subsystem called config.
+The configuration store shall be implemented on the Agent(client) side in the form of a new subsystem called config.

 The subsystem caches configurations as the platform updates the state to the agent.
 Changes to the cache triggered by an RPC call from the platform will trigger callbacks in the agent.